Roolymoo/pyweek17/README.md

 # How to Run the Game

+There is an executable for Windows 32-bit to use or one can use the source and run it with Python.

+## Using Python

 Uses [Python v3.3.2](http://www.python.org/download/) and [Pygame v1.9.2](https://bitbucket.org/pygame/pygame/downloads)!

 1. Download all the files.
 [Quick link to the zip](https://github.com/5hassay/pyweek17/archive/master.zip).